-Risks Related to the Pending Acquisitions
+Risks Related to the Pending Acquisition

-We may not consummate the Pending Acquisitions, and this offering is not conditioned on the consummation of the Pending Acquisitions.
+We may not consummate the Pending Acquisition, and this offering is not conditioned on the consummation of the Pending Acquisition.

-This offering is not conditioned upon the consummation of the Pending Acquisitions.
-In addition, the consummation of the Pending Acquisitions is not conditioned upon the successful completion of this offering and neither Pending Acquisition is conditioned upon the consummation of the other Pending Acquisition.
-Each of the Pending Acquisitions is subject to the satisfaction or waiver of customary closing conditions, and we cannot assure you that the Pending Acquisitions will be consummated in the anticipated time frame or at all.
+This offering is not conditioned upon the consummation of the Pending Acquisition.
+In addition, the consummation of the Pending Acquisition is not conditioned upon the successful completion of this offering.
+The Pending Acquisition is subject to the satisfaction or waiver of customary closing conditions, and we cannot assure you that the Pending Acquisition will be consummated in the anticipated time frame or at all.

-We have performed only a limited investigation of the properties included in the Pending Acquisitions.
-The completion of the Pending Acquisitions is subject to specified closing conditions and to the right of any of the parties to terminate the transactions, including in the event that adjustments to the purchase price related to title defects are required in excess of agreed upon thresholds.
-If one or more of the closing conditions are not satisfied with respect to either of the Pending Acquisitions, then such acquisition may not be completed.
+We have performed only a limited investigation of the properties included in the Pending Acquisition.
+The completion of the Pending Acquisition is subject to specified closing conditions and to the right of any of the parties to terminate the transactions, including in the event that adjustments to the purchase price related to title defects are required in excess of agreed upon thresholds.
+If one or more of the closing conditions are not satisfied with respect to the Pending Acquisition, then such acquisition may not be completed.
 Some of these conditions are beyond our control, and we may elect not to take actions necessary to satisfy these conditions or to ensure that the transaction is not otherwise terminated.

-Because this offering is not conditioned upon the consummation of the Pending Acquisitions, upon the closing of this offering, you will become a holder of our common units regardless of whether either of the Pending Acquisitions is consummated, delayed or terminated.
-If one or both of the Pending Acquisitions is delayed, terminated or consummated on terms different than those described herein, the market price of our common units may decline to the extent that the price of our common units reflects a market assumption that the Pending Acquisitions will be consummated on the terms described herein or at all.
-Accordingly, your purchase of our common units may be an investment in us on a stand-alone basis without the anticipated benefits of the Pending Acquisitions.
+Because this offering is not conditioned upon the consummation of the Pending Acquisition, upon the closing of this offering, you will become a holder of our common units regardless of whether the Pending Acquisition is consummated, delayed or terminated.
+If the Pending Acquisition is delayed, terminated or consummated on terms different than those described herein, the market price of our common units may decline to the extent that the price of our common units reflects a market assumption that the Pending Acquisition will be consummated on the terms described herein or at all.
+Accordingly, your purchase of our common units may be an investment in us on a stand-alone basis without the anticipated benefits of the Pending Acquisition.
 Further, a failed transaction may result in negative publicity or a negative impression of us in the investment community and may affect our relationships with our business partners.
-Please read "Summary-Recent Developments - Pending Williston Basin Acquisitions" for more information regarding the Pending Acquisitions.
+Please read "Summary-Recent Developments-Pending White Rock Acquisition" for more information regarding the Pending Acquisition.

-In addition, prior to the consummation of the Pending Acquisitions, we may use the net proceeds from this offering for the repayment of outstanding borrowings under our revolving credit facility or for other purposes.
+In addition, prior to the consummation of the Pending Acquisition, we may use the net proceeds from this offering for the repayment of outstanding borrowings under our revolving credit facility or for other purposes.
 Our general partner will have broad discretion with respect to the use of these funds, and may use such funds in ways that you or other unitholders may not support, which could adversely affect the market price of our common units.

-We may not be able to achieve the expected benefits of the Pending Acquisitions and our assessment and estimates of the Williston Assets may prove to be incorrect.
+We may not be able to achieve the expected benefits of the Pending Acquisition and our assessment and estimates of the White Rock Assets may prove to be incorrect.

-Even if we consummate the Pending Acquisitions, we may not be able to achieve the expected benefits of the Pending Acquisitions.
-There can be no assurance that the Pending Acquisitions will be beneficial to us.
-We may not be able to integrate the Williston Assets without increases in costs or other difficulties.
-Any unexpected costs or delays incurred in connection with the integration of the Pending Acquisitions could have an adverse effect on our business, results of operations, financial condition and prospects, as well as the market price of our common units.
+Even if we consummate the Pending Acquisition, we may not be able to achieve the expected benefits of the Pending Acquisition.
+There can be no assurance that the Pending Acquisition will be beneficial to us.
+We may not be able to integrate the White Rock Assets without increases in costs or other difficulties.
+Any unexpected costs or delays incurred in connection with the integration of the Pending Acquisition could have an adverse effect on our business, results of operations, financial condition and prospects, as well as the market price of our common units.